patches9119/README-generator/README.md

 >*Note that if you do want to input a manual table of contents that they will not come with a link embedded.

+## Additional Support
+I went ahead and provided a video showing the installation and usage process of this application.
+[View it here](https://www.youtube.com/watch?v=H6zFD8isqsU)

 ## Contributions
  Me